Josephinepark/Studio-Project/README.md

 <img width="959" alt="6  THRESHOLD filter" src="https://github.com/user-attachments/assets/4f5b3316-e741-44a0-af73-be062eedc9fd" />
 <br>
 <br>
-After that I made a dropdown menu that was covered in Workshop 5. https://p5js.org/reference/p5/createSelect/ <br>
+After that, I made a dropdown menu that was covered in Workshop 5. https://p5js.org/reference/p5/createSelect/ <br>
 <br> Then I checked how it works, and I decided to switch to `mouse clicked()` instead of drop down menu because if the background works for mouse movement and drop down menu is also mouse click and image creation is also mouse click, it will be too moldless work due to too many things.